Many or all companies we feature compensate us. Compensation and editorial

 The repayment journey for federal student loans begins after you leave school or drop below half-time enrollment.
 For all federal student loans except Parent PLUS loans, in-school payment is deferred, and repayment begins after a six-month grace period.

-For Parent PLUS loans, repayment begins after funds are disbursed and a grace period doesn’t apply, although borrowers may request deferment.
+Repayment begins after funds are disbursed for Parent PLUS loans, and a grace period doesn’t apply, although borrowers may request deferment.

 Here’s an at-a-glance breakdown of the details:

 You’ll make payments to Nelnet if it services your account.
-You can set up an online account on its website before your repayment period begins.
-Nelnet will contact you before your first payment is due to help ensure everything goes smoothly with your first payment.
+Before your repayment period begins, you can set up an online account on its website.
+Nelnet will contact you before your first payment is due to help ensure your first payment goes smoothly.

 How long does repayment last?

-The repayment length on your loan can vary depending on your repayment plan.
-Nelnet will place you on the standard 10-year repayment plan, but you can change it—multiple times during repayment if you want to.
+Your loan’s repayment length can vary depending on your repayment plan.
+Nelnet will place you on the standard 10-year repayment plan, but you can change it multiple times during repayment.

 Repayment plansDescription